temirrr/Priora/README.md

 ### Priora: Notes

 * If project under build contains the same directory `/priora/` change it.
-* Do not change the PATH to `/target/...`, because it accumulated data can be deleted when `mvn clean` is executed.
+* Do not change the PATH to `/target/...`, because all accumulated data can be deleted when `mvn clean` is executed.
 * If `NUMBER_OF_BUILDS_TO_SEARCH` is set to number more than `1`, we do not accumulate data in `$WORKSPACE/PATH/data.xml`, but reread JUnit reports again.